chanzuckerberg/single-cell/rfcs/xxxx-rfc-process/text.md

 ## How to update an existing RFC

+Minor and trivial changes may be made freely, with no announcement by the author(s) of the RFCs.
+Such changes include correcting typos, re-wordings, and the like.

-The following are the steps to revising an existing RFC:
+If the change is major, the following are the steps to revising an existing RFC:

 1. Create a new branch of the `cellxgene-rfcs` repo.
 2. Make your changes in the appropriate RFC.
 If there are new approvers, **append** them to the list of approvers at the top of the RFC.